 A medical and/or psychiatric examination may be required prior to appointment.

 Incumbents in this class may be required to perform moderate amounts of lifting or restraining of patients and exposed to communicable and/or infectious diseases and risk of injury from assaultive and/or abusive patients.

-This replaces the existing specification for class of Certified Addiction Counselor in Salary Group HN 21 approved effective July 18, 2008.
-(Revised to modify bargaining unit designation and implement new Salary Group)
+This replaces the existing specification for class of Certified Addiction Counselor (35 Hour) in Salary Group HX 21 approved effective March 23, 2012.
+(Revised to modernize format and add Acknowledgement section) Final No. 23-204